shreyansh-goyal/strapiproject/README.md

  # Docker Implementation
- The docker compose file is pretty self-explanantory.
-The app is deployed in two container node and mysql with help of the docker compose file.
-This is will help in hosting of this app easily on cloud or any linux server.
+ The docker file is pretty self-explanantory.
+The backend is deployed in one docker file with port 1337 and 3306 exposed.
+This setup is currently hosted on the herokuapp @ https://glacial-ravine-52971.herokuapp.com/admin/login.
+In furture it will be self hosted on the BPIT infrastructure.